-The GPSMAP 182/182C now begins searching for the appropriate satellites for your region and should acquire a fix within a few minutes.
+The unit now begins searching for the appropriate satellites for your region and should acquire a fix within a few minutes.
 When viewing the GPS tab on the Main Menu, a signal strength bar for each satellite in view appears on the bottom of the page, with the appropriate satellite number under each bar.

-- No signal strength bars-the receiver is looking for the satellites indicated. - Hollow signal strength bars-the receiver has found the indicated satellite(s) and is collecting data. - Solid signal strength bars-the receiver has collected the necessary data and the satellite(s) are ready for use.
+- No signal strength bars-the receiver is looking for the satellites indicated. - Hollow signal strength bars-the receiver has found the indicated satellite(s) and is collecting data. - Solid signal strength bars-the receiver is ready to use.

-When the receiver has collected information from at least three satellites, the top of the screen displays either "Ready 2D or 3D", and the GPSMAP 182/182C is ready for use.
+When the receiver has collected information from at least three satellites, the top of the screen displays either "Ready 2D or 3D", and the GPSMAP 188/188C Sounder is ready for use.